Inputs#

 - Return type:

-tuple[ProblemDefinition, Limits, Priors, Control]
+tuple[ProblemDefinition, Control]

-Constructs the problem input required for the compiled RAT code.
+Construct the problem input required for the compiled RAT code.

 - Parameters: